boyski/pmaudit/README.md

 ## The Programs

-There are two different tools here which rely on the same basic technique while having slightly different functions.
+There are two different tools here which rely on the same basic technique while having slightly different features.
 Either can be used as a SHELL replacement in make though of course the C program will be much faster.
 When used as shell wrappers they dump prerequisite data in "make" format.
-Both may be told which directory(s) to monitor via the -W, --watch option.
+Either may be told which directory(s) to monitor via the -W, --watch option.

 ### pmaudit

-Pmaudit is a Python script which may be used from the top level of a build.
+A Python script which may be used from the top level of a build.
 It derives a complete "database" of all files accessed (and not accessed) during the build and categorizes them as prerequisites, targets, etc as described previously.
 This database is useful for many things but